ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/dynamic_parameters.rst

 .. note:: This feature will only work if page caching is turned OFF for
 	the template in which it is being used.

-Every :ref:`Parameter <channel-entries-parameters>` available to the channel tag can be set dynamically.
+Every :ref:`Parameter <channel_entries_parameters>` available to the
+channel tag can be set dynamically.
 However, as a security precaution you must specify which parameters you'll allow to be dynamic within a given channel tag, like this

 ::